soggyheron/USGS_Water_Use/USGS_WaterUseStatistics_Summary_CONUS_humanUses.md

 # Summarize USGS Water Use Statistics by County

+### Shan Zuidema
+#### Water Systems Analysis Group, part of the Earth Systems Research Center
-### Water Systems Analysis Group at the University of New Hampshire
+#### in the Institute for the study of Earth, Oceans, and Space  at the University of New Hampshire

     Copyright 2021, University of New Hampshire